 Effective December 29, 2019, we adopted the new credit losses standard under Accounting Standards Codification 326.
 The new standard did not result in an adjustment upon adoption.
-Although the Company historically has not experienced significant credit losses as it relates to trade accounts receivable, the COVID-19 pandemic has caused uncertainty in some customer accounts.
-As a result, the Company recorded its estimate of credit losses, resulting in an increase to the reserve and bad debt expense of \$4.5 million during the three months ended March 28, 2020.
-As of March 28, 2020, the Company has an allowance for credit losses of \$5.7 million.
+Although we historically have not experienced significant credit losses as it relates to trade accounts receivable, the COVID-19 pandemic has caused uncertainty in some customer accounts.
+As a result, we recorded our estimate of credit losses, resulting in an increase to the reserve and bad debt expense of \$0.0 million and \$4.5 million during the three and six months ended June 27, 2020, respectively.
+As of June 27, 2020, we have an allowance for credit losses of \$5.7 million.
 We have updated our accounting policy in Note 2 of the consolidated financial statements.